mbabynames search ✿

 Hope Evangeline

-"noble and strong" (Hope) meets "bearer of good news" (Evangeline).
+"hope" (Hope) meets "bearer of good news" (Evangeline).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names share the letter E. It links them without clashing.

 Hope Katherine